Young mother falls to her death from NYC hotel roof; boyfriend arrested

-KDVR spoke with Andersen’s mother, Cheryl Young, who is reeling from the loss of her daughter and trying to bring her granddaughter back home to Colorado to be with family.
+Andersen’s mother, Cheryl Young, spoke with NEWS10’s sister station in Colorado.
+She is reeling from the loss of her daughter and trying to bring her granddaughter back home to Colorado to be with family.
 The baby girl is currently in the custody of the Administration for Children’s Services in New York City.

 As of Thursday night, Young was also fighting to bring her daughter’s body back to Colorado for a proper burial.
 She has set up a fundraiser to help pay for costs.